 Language and length of presentation: English language contributions are mandatory; the presentations and discussions of the work are also in English.
-This is to ensure that all invited domain experts (PhD students and committee members) are able to participate in constructive discussions.
-The time slot for presentation is 30 minutes for long papers and 20 min for short contributions followed by the same time for intensive discussions.
+This is to ensure that all invited domain experts (students and committee members) are able to participate in constructive discussions.
+The time slot for presentation is 30 minutes for long papers and 15 min for short contributions followed by 30 min for intensive discussions.
 Guidelines for the presentations will be provided.